Pivot-Madagascar/pridec_gee/labNotebook-pridec-gee.md

 **TO DO:**
 - fix fetch_sen1_flood.py, which is still giving an odd return format from GEE (not sure what is happening there)
+- option to just POST more recent climate data (I am 99% sure we already do this)
+- functionality for deleting old cliamte data when needed (sometimes partial months will mess things up)
+- function to check quality of climate data [remove outliers? ensure it is in a reasonable range for each variable]
+- write tests? or will this be in the ETL package?

 ## 2025-04-11